 In many cases in the City, developers build new parks on behalf of the City as a condition of residential subdivision construction.
 California law requires that either land or fees be dedicated for park or recreational use.
-Developer-built parks can oftentimes be delivered faster than a City-built park project.
-Below is an outline of the various steps and milestones for a Developer to build a park.
+Developer-built parks can often be delivered faster than a City-built park project.